Carreau/phd-dissertation/parts/part3.rst

 The actin cytoskeleton plays an important role in many cellular functions.
-The actin cortex, just beneath the cell membrane is not only a crucial structure in cell motility and mechanical properties, it is also a essential component in cell division :cite:`Chaigne2013a` and the positioning of spindle.
+The actin cortex, just beneath the cell membrane is not only a crucial structure for cell motility and the mechanical properties, it is also an essential component in cell division and the positioning of the spindle.
 Other actin structures, that spawn from the nucleus to the cell membrane are responsible for cells organelles positioning like in plants where nucleus is moved away from light :cite:`Iwabuchi2010`, or push the nucleus away during nurses cell maturation :cite:`Huelsmann2013`.
 The mechanical link from the outside of the cell to the nucleus using actin bundle has already been show in :cite:`Jaalouk2009`.
 We show here that these actin structure should not be the only one take into account to explain organelles positioning.